-- non-compete obligations between the seller and the acquirer in order to preserve the value of the acquired business, including obligations whose duration exceeds the three-year period prescribed by the guidelines of the European Commission (see inter alia cases 52/2006, Mota Engil/RL, decision of 27 December 2006, and 31/2007, Mota Engil/Multiterminal, decision of 25 June 2007).
-Nonsolicitation of customers and workers clauses is similarly considered to be ancillary to a concentration; - non-compete obligations between a joint-venture and parent companies, usually exempted during the lifetime of the JV (see case 41/2004, ES Viagens/Sonae/Ibéria, decision of 1 February 2005); and - agreements between the seller and the acquirer during a transitional period, such as supply, distribution or licensing agreements, have already been considered directly related and necessary to the concentration, even for more than three years (see case 23/2007, Tomgal/Idal, decision of 3 May 2007).
+- non-compete obligations between the seller and the acquirer in order to preserve the value of the acquired business.
+In exceptional circumstances, non-compete obligations exceeding the three-year period prescribed by the guidelines of the European Commission have been accepted.
+Non-solicitation of customers and workers clauses are similarly considered to be ancillary to a concentration; - non-compete obligations between a joint venture and parent companies, usually exempted during the lifetime of the JV; and - agreements between the seller and the acquirer during a transitional period, such as supply, distribution or licensing agreements, have already been considered directly related and necessary to the concentration.